 In general, the higher your triglycerides, the lower your HDL (also called “good”) cholesterol.
 As such, it’s good to be aware of your triglyceride levels and make sure they are not too high.

 To know your numbers, you need to take what’s called a full lipid profile.
 This is a blood test that looks at the different types of fat in your blood and tells you the levels of each one.
 Usually the test results will include total cholesterol, triglycerides, and LDL- and HDL-cholesterol.
-Once you know your numbers, you’re empowered to do something about it if needs be.
+Once you know your numbers, you’re empowered to do something about it if need be.

 So, what are the recommended triglyceride levels?